 We explored what marriage counselors do, how much it costs, how successful it is, and answered all the top questions that come with those things.

-If your marriage is struggling and you’re considering marriage counseling, then check out this quick video on how to Mend Your Marriage that will help get yours back on track.
+If your marriage is struggling and you’re considering marriage counseling, then check out this quick video on how to Mend Your Marriage (click to watch on their site) that will help get yours back on track.

 Have you tried marriage counseling?